TDE 2025abcr: A Tidal Disruption Event in the Outskirts of a Massive Galaxy: Introduction

 There has also been one confirmed optically-selected source: off-nuclear TDE 2024tvd \citep{yao_25}.
 This TDE was discovered by ZTF \citep{tvd_disc} and initially classified as a classical TDE owing to its roughly nuclear location \citep{tvd_class}.
 However, multi-wavelength observations at high spatial resolution confirm that the TDE itself is located 0.9$"$ (0.8 kpc) from the center of its host galaxy \citep{yao_25}.
 Replicating this discovery remains challenging, because similar offsets could only be resolved for TDEs occurring in nearby galaxies, and they require expensive follow-up for confirmation.
 A more recent candidate was AT 2024puz, an exceptional rapid transient of uncertain origin that was discovered in a search for constant-colour off-nuclear ZTF transients \citep{somalwar_25b}.
 The source exhibited properties lying between those of a luminous fast blue optical transient and a TDE, in contrast to TDE 2024tvd which clearly resembled a `classical' optical TDE in all respects.

-The ZTF collaboration recently began a new search for off-nuclear TDEs at any projected offset, adapting the existing realtime scanning infrastructure built around the machine-learning classifier \tdes \citep{tdescore, tdescore_realtime}.
+The ZTF collaboration recently began a new search for off-nuclear TDEs by classifying all transients (nuclear, offset and hostless) using only lightcurve data, adapting the existing realtime scanning infrastructure built around the machine-learning classifier \tdes \citep{tdescore, tdescore_realtime}.
 We here present the first off-nuclear TDE identified by this search: \name.
 The source was identified as a candidate TDE by \tdes based on its lightcurve properties, and subsequent follow-up data confirms this classification.
 The source exhibits luminous UV and soft X-ray emission, as expected for a TDE, and spectroscopic observations also match known TDEs.

 The paper is organised as follows: Section \ref{sec:discovery} outlines the real-time search for off-nuclear TDEs, while Section \ref{sec:obs} outlines the multi-wavelength observations of \name.
 Section \ref{sec:analysis} outlines the data analysis and modeling of the transient and host, while Section \ref{sec:origin} considers the possible origin of the parent BH.
 Finally, we summarise our results and provide an outlook in Section \ref{sec:conclusion}.
 Throughout the paper, we assume a flat $\Lambda$CDM cosmology with h = 0.7, $\Omega_{M}$ = 0.3 and $\Omega_{\Lambda}$ = 0.7.